chiefmikey/docker-images/alpine-inject/README.md

 # **Alpine Inject**

-Connect to other containers to externally inject shell commands when triggered
+Connect to other containers to externally inject shell commands

 _This image requires minimal configuration to inject commands, extra useful when combined with healthcheck_